jameslamb/pydistcheck/docs/configuration.rst

 If a file ``pyproject.toml`` exists in the working directory ``pydistcheck`` is run from, ``pydistcheck`` will look there for configuration.

+Alternatively, a path to a TOML file can be provided via CLI argument ``--config``.

 Put configuration in a ``[tool.pydistcheck]`` section.

 The example below contains all of the configuration options for ``pydistcheck``, set to their default values.